tmr08c/tmr08c.github.io/content/blog/2021/03/more-specific-factories-with-traits/index.md

 ## Adding Traits

 Our baseline factories provide an easy way to create new, valid instances of our models.
 If our test requires any different attributes, we can set them when creating our factory.
-For example, maybe we need to test how we calculate crop factor.
+For example, maybe we need to test how we calculate a camera's crop factor.
 Since the crop factor is a [calculation based on the frame size](https://shuttermuse.com/calculate-cameras-crop-factor/), we could create factories with various frame sizes:

 ```ruby
 describe '#crop_factor' do